YT-new/Try/about/index.md

 <center><a href="http://YT-new.github.io/Try"><b>Moon</b></a> is a minimal, one column jekyll theme.</center>

 ### You can’t connect the dots looking forward.
-You can only connect them looking backwards, so you have to trust that the dots will somehow connect in your future.              *-Steve Jobs*
+You can only connect them looking backwards, so you have to trust that the dots will somehow connect in your future.
+<right>*-Steve Jobs* </right>

    Hello!
 I am currently working at Pegatron, a place electronic manufacturing industry, as region and headquarter planner, managing spare parts **demand forecasting** and **business operation** for service centers and customers globally.